-Best deal on our products for UK and EU customers with zero tariffs on all goods from Ukraine.
+Best deals for UK and EU customers with zero tariffs on all products from Ukraine.

-Best deal on our products for UK and EU customers with zero tariffs on all goods from Ukraine.
+Best deals for UK and EU customers with zero tariffs on all products from Ukraine.

 Mitigation of ionospheric effects on GNSS positioning